madetech/handbook/guides/hiring/README.md

 ### Define a need and expectation for hiring

 As described in our [Roles at Made Tech](/roles/README.md) document, candidates must be judged against a specific role with the needs and expectations of that role explicitly defined.
 This allows us to judge candidates like for like and also keeps us focused on the reason for a hire.
+Internally, the person leading the hiring should create a [candidate scorecard](internal_process/scorecard.md) to detail the specific [mission](internal_process/scorecard.md#mission), [outcomes](internal_process/scorecard.md#outcomes) and [competencies](internal_process/scorecard.md#competencies) that we are looking for, which should enable us to compare candidates like-for-like.

 ### Candidate

-Once we have a need and expectation for a role we will then reach out our marketing efforts to advertise the role on our site and elsewhere.
+Once we have a need and expectation for a role and a [candidate scorecard](internal_process/scorecard.md), we will then reach out our marketing efforts to advertise the role on our site and elsewhere.
 We will also hand the role to trusted recruiters and spread the word amongst our existing staff.

 When a candidate gets in touch we place them in our Trello board.
 We then use this Trello board to track the candidate across our pipeline.
 The Trello card should contain all details we have on the candidate including but not limited to:

+ - Candidate scorecard (as Google Doc)
  - Email address
  - GitHub profile
  - Covering letter